Deportation in the second Trump administration: Mexico

+Palestine

+An investigation by The Guardian and +972 Magazine identified two deportation flights of Palestinians arrested by ICE utilizing the private plane of Gil Dezer, a business partner and friend of Trump.
+The flights landed at Ben Gurion airport where Israeli security forces transported the deportees to a checkpoint in the occupied West Bank.
+Dezer's plane was also used in deportation flights to Kenya, Liberia, Guinea and Eswatini.

 Russia

 The Guardian reported two deportation flights carrying about 80 Russian asylum applicants left Louisiana for Cairo in June and August 2025.
 In Cairo, the deportees were forced onto planes to Moscow.
 Russian security services interrogated some en route; at least one, a military deserter facing a 10-year sentence in Russia who claimed to have entered the US lawfully, was tied to his seat.
 Another Russian asylum seeker reported poor conditions and treatment in the Adams County Correctional Center in Natchez, Mississippi that had caused him to lose 24 kilos.
 Activists called the deportations "cruel and shameful" and asked Canada to offer asylum to Russian government opponents under US deportation orders.
 DHS declined to comment on these deportations.

+Flights

+The United States cannot unilaterally send deportation flights to other countries; there must be an established agreement with each nation to accept the deportation flights, and they must have diplomatic ties.
+Some countries, such as China, Cuba, and Venezuela, have largely refused to accept these flights.
+ICE has historically utilized handcuffs and chains to return deportees, which is stated to be a protection measure; however, since the start of the 2025 deportation flights, multiple countries have raised issues with the use of handcuffs and chains.
+Legal and human rights observers have noted that such flights, to nations possibly under tariff and other threats from the U.S. and where some immigrants are detained without regular access to counsel, family communication or identity documents, may lack transparency and violate immigrants' rights.